 Introduction

 Perioperative hypothermia (PH) is a preventable, pathological, and iatrogenic state.
-Over the past 30 years, a substantial body of literature from multiple specialities has consistently shown that PH is associated with increased risk of surgical site infection, blood loss, postoperative length of stay and patient discomfort.6,22 Despite well-documented risks, there are currently no standard protocols for reducing the burden of PH in the pediatric neurosurgical population.
-As surgical care comes increasingly under scrutiny with programs like Pay for Performance, it should be noted that peri-operative temperature is easily measured and recorded and is therefore a parameter that may soon come under scrutiny, much like pre-operative antibiosis.
-Considering the well established morbidity of PH, establishment and implementation of effective PH prevention protocols will guide quality and safety measures in pediatric perioperative care.
+Over the past 30 years, a substantial body of literature from multiple specialities has consistently shown that PH is associated with increased risk of surgical site infection, blood loss, postoperative length of stay and patient discomfort.6,22 Despite well-documented risks, there are currently no validated, published protocols for reducing the burden of PH in the pediatric neurosurgical population.
+Implementation of effective PH prevention protocols will guide quality and safety measures in pediatric perioperative care.

-Multifactorial etiologies of PH

 Anesthesia dampens thermal homeostatic responses in patients.
 Normally, a drop of 0.2°C will trigger a thermoregulatory response; with anesthesia the average patient must experience a drop of 0.6-0.8°C drop in core temp to trigger this response.
-Anesthesia also blunts peripheral vasodilation effectively transferring heat from core to periphery and reduces metabolic heat production by 15 to 30%, rendering patients less able to maintain adequate core temperature.4,12,22 Nonshivering thermogenesis, an important method of heat production for neonates, is impaired by anesthesia.11,23

-Pediatric patients are at particular risk for PH due to: a high surface area to body mass ratio; increased heat loss from the head; smaller stores of fat and a less effective thermoregulatory mechanism.13 Additionally, work of breathing contributes to a significant amount of heat production in neonates and is nearly eliminated during general anesthesia.11
+Anesthesia also blunts peripheral vasodilation effectively transferring heat from core to periphery and reduces metabolic heat production by 15 to 30%, rendering patients less able to maintain adequate core temperature.4,12,22 Pediatric patients are at particular risk for PH due to: a high surface area to body mass ratio; increased heat loss from the head; smaller stores of fat and a less effective thermoregulatory mechanism.13 Additionally, work of breathing contributes to a significant amount of heat production in neonates and is nearly eliminated during general anesthesia.11 Nonshivering thermogenesis, an important method of heat production for neonates, is impaired by anesthesia.11,23.
+Additional risk factors for PH include: low body weight (particularly relevant for low birth weight neonates), pre-existing hypothermia, higher ASA class, duration of anesthesia, use of cooled IV fluids, and prone positioning.2,27

-Radiant heat loss accounts for the 50 to 70% of heat loss in surgery and convection accounts for 15 to 25% of heat loss.
-The remaining percentage of heat loss is through evaporation and conduction.12,27

-Ambient temperature: Ambient room temperature in the OR is generally cooler than in other areas of the hospital due to surgeon ergonomics.11,14

-In neurosurgical procedures, the patient’s head or spine may be exposed and prepped with a cold solution which then evaporates.22 Positioning and preparation time can also be lengthy in complex neurosurgical procedures, and coincides with the induction of anesthesia which compoundingly alters thermoregulation.

-Cold IV fluids and blood products can increase intraoperative temperature losses.
-Core temperature is 0.4 degrees to 0.9 degrees Celsius warmer in patients receiving warmed IV fluids as compared to room temperature fluids.
-1 L of cooled IV fluids or 1 unit of blood can reduce core body temperature by 0.25 degrees Celsius in a 70 kg patient.7,23,24

-Additional risk factors for PH include: low body weight (particularly relevant for low birth weight neonates), pre-existing hypothermia, higher ASA class, duration of anesthesia, use of cooled IV fluids, prone positioning and pre-existing conditions which impair thermoregulation.2,27

 Morbidity of PH